Application of three-body stability to globular clusters: II. Observed velocity dispersions

-where the coefficients are given in Table~\ref{Coefficients} for the indicative stability boundary radius ($r_{chaos}$) and the minimum and maximum extents of the partially stable region.
-For radii $r< r_{min}$ all orbits are expected to be stable, whereas for $r > r_{max}$ they are expected to be chaotic.
-The eccentricity dependence for $r_{min/max}$ and $r_{chaos}$ as a function of the eccentricity of the cluster-galaxy orbit are shown in Figure~\ref{fig:rtidal}.
+where the coefficients are given in Table~\ref{Coefficients} for the indicative stability boundary radius ($r_{c}$) and the minimum and maximum extents of the partially stable region.
+For radii $r< r_{min}$ all stars are expected to be on stable orbits, whereas for $r > r_{max}$ they are expected to be on unstable orbits.
+As discussed in detail in Paper I, any star on an unstable orbit will undergo chaotic diffusion until it escapes the cluster.
+The eccentricity dependence for $r_{min/max}$ and $r_{c}$ as a function of the eccentricity of the cluster-galaxy orbit are shown in Figure~\ref{fig:rtidal}.

 The functional dependence on the eccentricity was derived using a distribution of stellar orbital eccentricities and was effectively independent of the cluster mass.
 The assumption of a point mass potential for the galaxy for distant cluster orbits is justified for distant GCs since the mass inside 6.4 kpc is consistent with that of a point mass of roughly $10^{11} \msun$, based on the orbits of NGC 2419 and NGC 7006 \citep{Bellazzini2004}.
-However all of the GC orbits examined here have perigalacticon distances ($R_p$) inside 6 kpc.
-The procedure adopted in Section~\ref{GCOrbits} determines an effective Keplerian orbit by setting $R_p = R_p(min)$ and getting the eccentricity from the apogalacticon $R_a = R_a{max}$ from multiple passages.
-This means that the orbital parameters are themselves an approximation of a Keplerian orbit to a more complicated orbit.
+However almost all of the GC orbits examined here have perigalacticon distances ($R_p$) inside 6 kpc.
+The procedure adopted in Section~\ref{GCOrbits} determines an effective Keplerian orbit consisting of $R_p$ and $R_a$ by averaging the minimum and maximum distances to the galactic centre over the most recent 10 passages.
+Thus the orbital parameters are themselves an approximation of a Keplerian orbit which is in turn an approximation to a more complicated orbit.
 In this context the error in the GC-galaxy orbit due to modelling the galaxy as a point mass is negligible.
-The overall effect of the uncertainties in the GC-galaxy orbit is discussed in Section~\ref{Comparison}.
+The overall effect of the uncertainties in the GC-galaxy orbit is discussed in Section~\ref{obsuncert}.